semanticpy/owlreadyL/README.rst

 * Bugfixes:
   - Fix individual.INVERSE_prop update when prop is functional
   - Fix performance regression on complex SPARQL queries with OPTIONAL
+  - Fix declare_datatype after a World has been closed

 Links
 -----